blacklanternsecurity/bbot-server/README.md

 ## How it works

-BBOT server has several layers of abstraction which make it extremely versatile:
+BBOT server has several layers of abstraction which make it very versatile:

 ### **User** --> **Interfaces** --> **Applets** --> **Backends**